richardhundt/lupa/README.md

 At the top level of a script, class, object, trait and function declarations are bound to `__env`, while variable declarations remain lexical.

-However, inside class, object and trait bodies, `__env` is only used for lookup, no declarations bind to the environment.
-All other declarations are lexical, including function declarations.
+Inside class, object and trait bodies, only function declarations bind to `__env`.
+Method and property declarations bind to `self` (the class or object).

+Inside function bodies, function declarations are lexical and are *not* hoisted to the top of the scope, meaning they are only visible after they are declared.

+Variable declarations are always lexical.

 ```ActionScript
 // bound to the environment (__env.envfunc)